AndreKuratomi/kenzie_doc_django/README.md

 This API also gives the user the possibility to look for professionals by its specialty and also to schedule appointments with the professional chosen in a very simple way.

-After the appointment is scheduled, an email is automatically sent for both patient and professional.
+After the appointment is scheduled, <b>an email is automatically sent</b> for both patient and professional.
 They are also warned by email if the appointment is updated, finished or canceled.
+The very same for <b>whatsapp messages</b>.

 It uses the language <strong>[Python](https://www.python.org/downloads/)</strong>, its framework <strong>[Django](https://www.djangoproject.com/)</strong> and the database <strong>[SQLite3](https://docs.python.org/3/library/sqlite3.html)</strong>.</p>